 – Keith Ellison

-I have been hearing about the drought in California since I was a boy.
-Playing with the water hose, in my childhood, proved to be a favored past time for neighborhood children, especially me.
-As I grew older watering the lawn became a part of my weekly chores, and increasingly stressful when the responsibility of water conservation was included.
-“Only water the grass for a few minutes hunni,” “don’t leave the hose sitting unattended in the yard son,” and other declarative instructions bellowed from the door where my mother stood.
-I did not understand what the big deal was, but I complied [begrudgingly.]
-The years have passed, and I have become an adult.
-I have not had to water grass in ages, but the talk of water conservation, and drought remain like a black cloud lingering over Los Angeles, and California as a whole.
+I’ve heard about the drought in California since childhood.
+Playing with the water hose was a favorite pastime for neighborhood kids, especially me.
+As I grew older, watering the lawn became a weekly chore, increasingly stressful with the added responsibility of water conservation.
+“Only water the grass for a few minutes, honey,” “Don’t leave the hose unattended in the yard, son,” and other instructions echoed from the doorway where my mother stood.
+I didn’t understand the big deal, but I complied, albeit reluctantly.

-I board a plane traveling to Sacramento,CA, the rendezvous point for our two day tour.
-Our itinerary included: Lundberg Family Farm, Wil-Ker-Son Ranch, Sierra Nevada Brewing Co., Lucero Oil, the Oroville Dam, and Lester Farms.
-The informative adventure that these places would offer me challenges my mind, and awakens it to the great need of water that the city life has hidden from me.
-I have always known that water is one of the most important things to the life of any species, but I take it for granted.
+places offered challenged my mind and awakened me to the critical need for water that city life had hidden from me.
+I’ve always known water is essential to all life, but I took it for granted.
 I wake up, turn on a faucet, and water flows.
-I go to the grocery store; purchase juice, meats, rice, and other goods for food not really concerning myself with how sausage is made.
-The California Farm Water Coalition gave me the opportunity to pull back the curtain, and enlighten myself to the fact that one of the things I take for grant is one of the most important, and scarce commodities the world has; and it affects everything.
+I go to the grocery store, buy juice, meat, rice, and other food, not really considering how it’s produced.
+The California Farm Water Coalition pulled back the curtain, enlightening me to the fact that one of the things I take for granted is one of the world’s most important and scarce commodities, affecting everything.

 Note: This is the first of a series of blogs on the California Drought, and my eye-opening adventure on the California Farm Water Coalition’s Farm Tour.
 To stay updated with the farm tour, please follow the tag on my blog, CFWC Farm Tour.
 Thank you.